MicrosoftDocs/architecture-center/docs/multitenant-identity/claims.md

 * Add **default claim values** for claims that aren't present &mdash; for example, assigning a user to a default role.
 In some cases this can simplify authorization logic.
 * Add **custom claim types** with application-specific information about the user.
 For example, you might store some information about the user in a database.
 You could add a custom claim with this information to the authentication ticket.
 The claim is stored in a cookie, so you only need to get it from the database once per login session.
 On the other hand, you also want to avoid creating excessively large cookies, so you need to consider the trade-off between cookie size versus database lookups.

 After the authentication flow is complete, the claims are available in `HttpContext.User`.
-At that point, you should treat them as a read-only collection &mdash; e.g., use them to make authorization decisions.
+At that point, you should treat them as a read-only collection&mdash;for example, using them to make authorization decisions.

 ## Issuer validation